naturegirl/dropbox-photo-sync/README.md

 ## Usage

 The preferred way to get the app is to compile and install from source code.
 Check out Development for that.
-Otherwise you can also downlod the apk at http://swifflet.com/photodrops/PhotoDrops.apk (no guarantee that it's the most up-to-date one though).
+Otherwise feel free to ping me to get the apk.

 After you have installed the app on your Android phone, you should see a screen with [Connect to Dropbox], [Select photos] and [Sync with Dropbox].
 The app automatically syncs to the dropbox folder /Photos/PhotoDrops, overwriting existing photos in there with the same filename.